livereload/LiveReload/mac/FSEventsFix/README.md

 There's no public API defined and no symbols exported to ensure that multiple instances of this library can co-exist within a single process.

 You can check the status of this library by reading FSEventsFix environment variable.
-Possible values are:
+Possible values (defined as preprocessor macros in `FSEvents.h`) are:

 - (not set or empty string): not yet installed